newtork/newtork.github.io/_posts/2016-12-21-New-sketch-recognition.md

 I recorded the single numbers, some words and a figure with various success rates.
 Since the algorithm is not trained or configured by any means, it will often give false-positives.
 But even in its primitive state it works surprisingly well on some of the characters.
 There will be much greater achievements, once additional features have been implemented: *thresholds, conditionings, graduations and associations*.

-Look out for some upcoming posts.
+Look out for some upcoming posts!

 More screenshots...